grrahrg/Course2-Task1-Data-Analytics-Purdue/README.md

-# Data-Analytics-Purdue
+# Course2 Task1 - Data-Analytics-Purdue
-A repository to keep task work for data analytics coursework (4/5/2021)
+A repository to keep Course2 Task1 work.